LowellInstruments/ddt/CLONE.md

 ## Customize the DDH

-Some things cannot be automated.
-For example, we need to check if the firmware on the cell shield is OK.
+The firmware on the cell shield cannot be automated since the boards come from the provider with unknown version.

 Please check the document README.md, section ``Cell shield firmware update`` for this.